ROSUVASTATIN- rosuvastatin calcium tablet, film coated

 • yellowing of your skin or the whites of your eyes

 • Protein and blood in the urine.
 Rosuvastatin tablets may cause you to have protein and blood in your urine.
-If you develop protein or blood in your urine, your doctor may decrease your dose of rosuvastatin tablets.
+If you develop protein or blood in your urine, your healthcare provider may decrease your dose of rosuvastatin tablets.

 • Increase in blood sugar (glucose) levels.
 Rosuvastatin tablets may cause an increase in your blood sugar levels.

-The most common side effects may include headache, muscle aches and pains, abdominal pain, weakness, and nausea.
+The most common side effects may include headache, nausea, muscle aches and pains, weakness, and constipation.

 For more information, ask your doctor or pharmacist.